A Taxonomy of Numerical Differentiation Methods: Differentiating Noiseless Simulation Data

 Instead we can use what is called a Galerkin method, one among a group of methods known as the \textit{weighted residuals approach}~\cite{huebner}, to turn the problem into a discrete set of constraints and solve these to obtain $y_h$.
 The trick is to notice that $y-y_h$ (called $f-P_hf$ in \autoref{fig:fe-fn-projection}(a)) is orthogonal to all $v \in V_h$, which in this context are called ``test functions":

 Since $y_h$ is composed of basis functions, we can write it as $y_h = \sum_{j} c_j \varphi_j(x)$, where the $\{c_j\}$ are coefficients.
 The total number of basis functions is related to the mesh size, $N$, and the order of the basis, which can drive up the number of nodes per element.
-For linear basis functions as in \autoref{fig:fe-basis-1}(a), elements only have nodes at their boundaries, so $j \in \{0, ...N-1\}$.
+For linear basis functions as in \autoref{fig:fe-basis-1}(a), elements only have nodes at their boundaries, so $j \in \{0,..., N-1\}$.

 A Galerkin projection uses the same family of functions for the basis and test sets.
-We have actually already encountered something which can be thought of as Galkerin projection, the Fourier transform, or more specifically the Fourier series~\cite{oppenheim, fourier-series}, which goes from continuous functions on a periodic interval, say $[-\pi, \pi]$, to discrete coefficients, using complex exponentials:
+We have actually already encountered something which can be thought of as Galerkin projection, the Fourier transform, or more specifically the Fourier series~\cite{oppenheim, fourier-series}, which maps from a continuous function on a periodic interval, say $[-\pi, \pi]$, to discrete coefficients, using complex exponentials:

 The reconstruction sum $y_h(x) = \sum_{j=0}^{N-1} c_j e^{ijx}$ leaves us with $N$ unknown coefficients, so we need $N$ equations to lock them down.
 These we can obtain through \autoref{eqn:Fourier-is-Galerkin} by projecting against test functions with different $k$.
-Plugging in the ansatz, we find:
+Plugging in the ansatz for $y_h$, we find:

 The coefficients in \textbf{c} are of course the Fourier coefficients.

 A linear inverse problem of this kind is typical in Finite Elements.
 In general, the matrix multiplying the coefficients, often called the ``mass matrix", $\bM$, is not identity, but thankfully using local, piecewise basis functions causes the entries of $\bM$ to be sparse, because most pairs of basis functions do not overlap, so their products integrate to 0.
 This allows the system to be solved more efficiently than by naive $O(N^3)$ matrix inversion.